Arelos/blog/_posts/2016-1-4-Update-Januaray.md

 ---
 layout: post
-title: Monthly Update 2 - Happy New Year!
+title: "Monthly Update 2 - Happy New Year!"
+published: true
 ---

 oops.
 We're late.
 But we're here.
 First off, we wish you a very Happy New Year!
 We've done a lot of things this past month and we're eager to let you know.